andrei-dubovik/py-overlay-evm/README.md

 This project grew from what was essentially an exercise to understand how smart contracts work on the Ethereum blockchain and its clones.
 One way to gain understanding is to program an EVM from scratch, without referencing existing code, and that is precisely what I did.
 The codebase includes an implementation for the Ethereum bytecodes, including the corresponding gas calculations, own Keccak-256 implementation, as well as a Solidity wrapper for conveniently calling functions in Solidity contracts.

 As of now, the implementation of the EVM is incomplete, and the API is still likely to change.
-I reckon the code is good enough to play around, but it is certainly not ready for production.
-(For one, there is zero test coverage.)
-See the examples below for what can be done now.
+I reckon the code is good enough to play around with, but it is certainly not ready for production (for instance, there is zero test coverage).
+The examples below demonstrate what can be done now.

 ## Features
 - *Minimal external dependencies:* numpy, requests.
 - *Functional style state changes:* each call to a smart contract returns a new view of the blockchain with the respective changes implemented, the initial view from which the call started remains available and unchanged.
-- *Overlay architecture:* data is read from the (public) node if these data has not been previously accessed, further reads are cached, and any changes are kept in an overlay in memory.
+- *Overlay architecture:* data is read from the (public) node if these data have not been previously accessed, further reads are cached, and any changes are kept in an overlay in memory.
 - *Gas calculations:* gas usage is calculated exactly (work in progress).

 ## Examples
-The following examples all use the Binance chain.
+The following examples all use the Ethereum blockchain.

 ### Example I (manual contract calls)